 … that are under the care of or somehow connected with PYM Communications Committee…

-- Directories: We are exploring options for a PYM-wide directory.
-In the meantime ask your local meeting’s PYM Representative for access to the SCQM and CPQM directories.
+- Directories: We are developing a PYM-wide directory.
+Until that is available ask your local meeting’s PacYM Representative for access to the Quarterly Meeting directories (SCQM and CPQM).